PEMF for Back Pain Relief: 7 Science-Backed Reasons to Try

 - Frequency, measured in Hertz (Hz), refers to the number of electromagnetic pulses delivered per second by a PEMF device.
 In simple terms, it determines how fast the pulses occur.

 - Intensity represents the strength of the electromagnetic field emitted by the PEMF device.
-Most devices use Gauss (G) and MicroTesla (µT) on their user manual and controllers or phone apps.
+Most devices use Gauss (G) and MicroTesla (µT) in their user manual and controllers or phone apps.
 So I have included both in the table.

 This structured plan gives you a clear path to follow.
 Most people begin noticing improvements within the first couple of weeks when following a consistent routine like this one.